 These include your first mega vom; your first poonami; your first poonami away from home in the most inconvenient place possible, by yourself, on the one occasion you forgot to replace the wipes (it was hellish, I’ll never forget it).
 And your first hairwashing induced meltdown.
 But how on earth can you wash your toddler’s hair without tears and tantrums?

 I’m yet to discover a small child who actively enjoys having their locks lathered, the universal sound of which – akin to fighting off a would-be murderer – is unmistakable!
-For the sake of your sanity and your eardrums, I’ve compiled a list of tried and tested coiffure cleaning hacks, plus my own top tip which ultimately fixed the issue for us!
+For the sake of your sanity and your eardrums, I’ve compiled a list of tried and tested hacks for washing toddler hair, plus my own top tip which ultimately fixed the issue for us!

 Contains affiliate links.

-1. How to Wash Toddler Hair Without Crying?
-Foam Conditioner
+How to Wash Toddler Hair – With No Crying

 This was a game changer for us, and it occurred by accident.
 The typical toddler, Pixie hated having her hair washed.